We value Design Technology. WE ARE DESIGNERS and TECHNOLOGISTS!

 Our design technology curriculum promotes curiosity and a love and thirst for learning.
 It is ambitious and empowers our children to become independent and resilient – like all curriculum areas.
-We follow the ‘Kapow’ scheme which offers our children a broad and balanced DT curriculum, providing them with unforgettable projects and specialised skills in woodwork, textiles, food, structures, mechanical and electrical systems.
+We use the ‘Kapow’ scheme to support our teaching which offers our children a broad and balanced DT curriculum, providing them with unforgettable projects and specialised skills in woodwork, textiles, food, structures, mechanical and electrical systems.

 Initially, pupils take inspiration from design throughout history to help generate ideas for designs.
 They explore and practice the practical skills involved in the topic and then design, make, evaluate and refine their final products.
 This approach is taken for every design technology topic.
 Pupils work in DT is recorded in books, each project has a knowledge organiser as an overview of the learning that will take place and the new vocabulary that will be introduced.